sem-con/sc-diabetes/dataflows/Data_Tracing/README.md

     The following capabilities are demonstrated in this step:
     * aggregating/anonymizing data in a Semantic Container

-3. **Pharmaceutical Corporation acquires data set**
+3. **Research Institute acquires data set**
-    A subset of the aggregated data is tranferred to a Semantic Container of the Pharmaceutical Company.
+    A subset of the aggregated data is tranferred to a Semantic Container of the Research Institute.

     The following capabilities are demonstrated in this step:
     * a service provider transfers selected (aggregated) data to a 3rd party

 4. **PwD traces data along processing pipeline**
-    PwDs use information in Semantic Containers to trace the data flow from the local container towards the cloud container of the Pharmaceutical Corporation.
+    PwDs use information in Semantic Containers to trace the data flow from the local container towards the cloud container of the Research Institute.

     The following capabilities are demonstrated in this step:
     * each PwD traces his/her own data and compiles a usage report